Belartale/burst-generate-files/README.md

 This is the marker for insert line.

 - #### `pathToMarker`
-This is the path to the file to insert your lines.
+This is the path or array with your paths to the file to insert your lines.

 - #### `markerTemplate`
 This is string or array with strings to insert in file where is your `pattern`.
 Those strings can be line to insert or path to the file to be inserted where is the `pattern`.